k21971/EvilHack/doc/evilhack-changelog.md

   the Crossbow of Carl
 - Fix: object property from wearing a t-shirt persisted if the t-shirt was destoryed or fell off when polymorphing
+- Fix: incorrect feedback when attempting to steal from a monster and the objects being stolen have the oilskin object property